 I haven't known what to do with this blog in the last few months.
 I look at it quite often.
 I look back at where we were a year ago.
 September was a great month for my dad.
 Probably the best he had during the transplant process last year.

 Today is my dad's birthday.
-If he was alive, he'd be 56 years old.

 I remember many of my father's birthdays.
 When I was younger, we used to celebrate fall birthdays at Enchanted Village.
 We'd get our entire extended family on that huge gunny sack slide and race down.
 One time, my grandma had an accident.
 I remember my dad thinking that was one of the funniest things he'd ever seen but then again, he was always laughing, always having fun… During my 4 years of high school, I got to celebrate my dad's birthday publicly.
 Usually trying to involve some sort of humiliation.
 Somehow, trying to embarrass him always came back to me being embarrassed.
 He was skilled that way.